Antony-Berlin/ImgToHTMLPage/README.md

 The HTML Image Renderer is a web application that takes an image as input and converts it into HTML code, rendering the HTML representation of the image in real-time.
 The application allows users to upload an image, process it, and display the corresponding HTML code and rendered output in a user-friendly interface.

-## Features

-- Upload Image: Users can upload an image from their local system using the "Upload Image" button.
-- Image Processing: The uploaded image is processed using advanced image recognition techniques to extract the handwritten or typed text content.
-- HTML Conversion: The recognized text content is converted into valid HTML code, replicating the image's content structure.
-- Real-time Rendering: The generated HTML code is instantly rendered and displayed in the "HTML Render" section of the application.
-- User-Friendly Interface: The application offers a simple and intuitive user interface, making it easy for users to interact with the tool.
-- Efficiency: The image processing and HTML conversion are optimized to ensure quick results even for large images.

 ## How to Use

 1. Clone the repository to your local machine or set up the web application on a server.